borntofrappe/svelte-tutorial/Colorful Building Bl.ocks/README.md

 });
 ```

-Take note that in the REPL I decided to comment the function responsible for fetching the data and drawing the corresponding rectangles. `d3.json` fetches a very large JSON object and I wanted the request to be the result of conscious effort instead of running the code immediately.
+Take note that in the REPL I decided to comment the function responsible for fetching the data and drawing the corresponding rectangles.

 ```js
 onMount(() => {
   // drawCanvas();
 });
 ```

+`d3.json` fetches a very large JSON object and I wanted the request to be the result of conscious effort instead of running the code immediately.
+The precaution is not present in the local demo since it is necessary to install the packages and then explicitly run the project on localhost.